radiql/types-banking/README.md

 # types-banking
-A collection of data types typically found in banking applications
+A collection of data types commonly found in banking applications